 AKDF&G website can be found at: AK Department of Game & Fish Licensing Store

-We have been doing this for a long time and by now have all this "down to a science".
 When coming up for an Alaska Caribou Hunt, we understand that you guys want to take your meat, antlers and capes home with you.
-Once you guys come out of the field with you animals, we will get you packing up the meat in Wet-Lock Boxes (Fish boxes) and your Antlers into Antler Boxes and you take them as excess baggage on the Commercial Flight home with you (by far the least expensive way to get it home):
+Once you guys come out of the field with you animals, we will get you packing up the meat in Wet-Lock Boxes (Fish boxes), these you can take as excess baggage on the Commercial Flight home with you (by far the least expensive way to get it home).

 Cost for Wet-Lock Boxes is $15/each (wax lined boxes for meat transport).
 Generally speaking, one caribou will fit in two (2) boxes and Capes can go in another or be rolled up and stowed in a checked/carried on bag.